FAQs

 Please visit our donate page to make a financial donation.
 To see a list of items that are accepted, select the “DONATE GOODS” tab or visit our Amazon Wishlist.
 Every bit helps!

-Organize a fundraiser, sign up to volunteer, or help advocate for efforts to end homelessness through public policy!
+Organize a fundraiser, sign up to volunteer, make care kits, or help advocate for efforts to end homelessness through public policy!
 YOU can make a difference in the lives of people experiencing homelessness in your community!